 Cement kilns can be used to recover energy from many non-hazardous wastes such as tires and biomass, as well as from some hazardous wastes.
 In some countries (Norway, Switzerland, and Japan are examples) cement kilns also play an important role in waste management and hazardous waste disposal.

-The guidelines are built upon the principles of sustainable development, ecoefficiency and industrial ecology.
-These guidelines include information on the occupational health and safety concerns of handling different materials.
+They are built upon the principles of sustainable development, eco efficiency and industrial ecology and include information on the occupational health and safety concerns of handling different materials.
 Our hope is that the guidelines are equally helpful to all cement companies and public bodies; that they are widely distributed and used, particularly in countries and regions where specific requirements have not yet been identified.

 However, these guidelines are not meant to, and can neither replace nor supersede local, national, or international requirements, which must be followed.

-This document is divided into three sections that cover, respectively:
+This document is divided into four sections that cover, respectively: